 The Four Pillars of the National Honor Society

-The basis to which this organization was founded upon and the characteristics that each member strives to emulate in their every day lives, defined by members of Mill Valley High School's chapter.
+The basis to which this organization was founded upon and the characteristics that each member strives to emulate in their everyday lives, are defined by members of Mill Valley High School's chapter.

-Charactermeans to have the qualities of honesty, courage, integrity or similar traits.
-Honesty requires you to display fairness in all activities and situations even when it means losing or experiencing a negative outcome.
-Courage involves shows honesty with confidence and resolve, even in the face of opposition.
+Character means having the qualities of honesty, courage, integrity or similar traits.
+Honesty requires you to display fairness in all activities and situations, even when it means losing or experiencing a negative outcome.
+Courage involves showing honesty with confidence and resolve, even in the face of opposition.
 Integrity is having the courage to stand by your morals despite peer pressure and competing interests.
 Character is not something that can be taught, but rather something that must be modeled through example.

 Service is to help another by performing an action or work for someone else, according to Meriam Webster's Collegiate Dictionary.
 Community service is an essential part of the National Honor Society.
 Each member of NHS strives to provide service to the surrounding communities in order to benefit those around them, a necessity in society today.
 Service is not just to satisfy a requirement set by NHS, or for college applications, but to help another through reaching out to them, a value that can never afford to be lost within society.